zaza4504/RNN_Tutorial/README.md

 # RNN Tutorial: A Binary Addition Example
-This is an implementation of a simple RNN modeling the Binary Addition .
+This is an implementation of a simple RNN modeling the Binary Addition.

+An explicit explanation can be found here [Yet Another Recurrent Neural Network (RNN) Tutorial: An Explicit Explanation](https://medium.com/@yaopeng4504/yet-another-recurrent-neural-network-rnn-tutorial-an-explicit-explanation-1fb149688a14)

 # Usage